Asian shares slip from six-month high ahead of Fed policy decision

 Oil prices held close to four-month highs on expectations that OPEC would continue production cuts through the end of the year and after data from the American Petroleum Institute (API) showed a surprise draw-down on crude inventories.

-U.S. West Texas Intermediate (WTI) futures stood flat at $59.02 per barrel after touching their highest since November at $59.57 on Tuesday.
+U.S. West Texas Intermediate (WTI) futures was pretty much flat at $59.02 per barrel after touching their highest since November at $59.57 on Tuesday.

 (Editing by Shri Navaratnam & Kim Coghill)